softwarespot/loady/README.md

     <script src="loady_es5.min.js"></script>

     <script>
-        // An array of strings or a string can be passed as the first argument
+        // An array of strings or a single string can be passed as the first argument.
         // It returns an ES2015 promise which in turn passes the scripts that were either successfully loaded or not loady.load(['myScript1.js', 'myScript2.js', 'myScript3'])
         .then(function success(scripts) {